lukasmartinelli/naturalearthtiles/README.md

 docker-compose run db-schema
 ```

-Export the vector tiles.
+Export the vector tiles for the planet (can take up to 15min).
 The exported vector tiles are stored in `data/natural_earth.mbtiles`.

 ```bash
 docker-compose run export-vectortiles